-In addition, there are different types of MCTs, and although coconut oil contains all of them, it contains smaller doses of the two most efficient MCTs (that lead to quick energy and a boost in ketones).
+It’s also worth noting that there are different types of MCTs out there!
+Although coconut oil contains all of them, it contains smaller doses of the two most efficient MCTs that lead to quick energy and a boost in ketones.
 These MCTs are C8 (caprylic acid) and C10 (capric acid).

-Though coconut oil is also a healthy addition to your diet in its own right, it’s made up mostly of lauric acid, which is another type of MCT, but one that takes longer to be digested and doesn’t translate into quick energy (it doesn’t go directly to the liver like C8 or C10).
+Though coconut oil is also a healthy addition to your diet in its own right, it’s made up mostly of lauric acid.
+This is another type of MCT that takes much longer to digest and doesn’t translate into quick energy because it doesn’t go directly to the liver like C8 or C10.

-Can Taking MCT Oil Daily Help Me Slim Down?
+Can Taking MCT Oil Daily Help You Lose Weight?

-There’s a lot of talk of MCT Oil being used to help reduce the number on the scale, but how much of it is accurate, based on real data?
-Let’s see what the numbers say… Turns out, studies show that MCT Oil actually can help with weight loss, when used in the right way.
+There’s a lot of talk about using MCT Oil to help reduce the number on the scale.
+But how much of it is accurate and based on real data?
+Let’s see what the numbers say… Turns out, studies show that MCT Oil actually could help with weight loss when used in the right way.
 (3)

 Helps reduce body weight

-This has a lot to do with this healthy fat having 10% fewer calories than other sources of good fats (which have long-chain triglycerides) like olive oil, nuts and even avocados.
-But there’s a catch… You still have to watch your overall daily calorie content, including MCT Oil as a source of healthy fat that replaces another source.
+This has a lot to do with this healthy fat having 10% fewer calories than other sources of good fats like olive oil, nuts, and even avocados which have long-chain triglycerides.
+But there’s a catch… You still have to watch your overall daily calorie content because MCT Oil is calorie-dense.

-As mentioned, once you consume MCT Oil, your body uses it right away, as it gets processed in the liver and then turned into an instant source of energy (or ketones) – instead of being stored as fat.
-Instead, it may produce a thermogenic effect, helping to increase your metabolism, and therefore enhancing your body’s ability to burn fat.
+As mentioned, once you consume MCT Oil, your body uses it right away.
+It gets processed in the liver and then turns into an instant source of energy (or ketones) instead of storing it as fat.
+Instead, it may produce a thermogenic effect, helping to increase your metabolism and enhance your body’s ability to burn fat.

 Boosts gut health

-MCT Oil can also help support optimal gut health… And your gut is pretty much the control center for the most important systems in your body, including your digestive system and immune system.
-It also houses 90 percent of the serotonin in your body, which helps regulate your mood, and determine if you’re relaxed or anxious and stressed.
+MCT Oil could also help support optimal gut health… And your gut is pretty much the control center for the most important systems in your body, including your digestive system and immune system.
+It also houses 90% of the serotonin in your body, which helps regulate your mood, and determines if you’re relaxed or anxious and stressed.

-It’s been shown that MCT Oil helps promote the growth of good (healthy, beneficial) bacteria in your gut – streamlining essential functions in your body important for weight loss.
-For instance, this bacteria assists with proper food digestion, determining whether or not fat is stored, and if you feel hungry or full.
+MCT Oil could help promote the growth of good (healthy, beneficial) bacteria in your gut – streamlining essential functions in your body important for weight loss.
+For instance, this bacteria assists with proper food digestion, fat storage, and satiety.
 (6)

 Along with helping to support weight loss and promoting optimal gut health, MCT Oil is also linked to these potential health benefits… (3)